20,600+

 August 2023 – March 2025

-All Hands and Hearts (AHAH) is responding to the devastating series of wildfires that ripped through Maui, Hawaii, in August 2023.
-Alongside meeting the critical needs of those impacted, we continue to implement measures through the end of this month to provide sustained long-term support, guided by the needs and activities of local community members and organizations, for communities recovering from the wildfires.
+All Hands and Hearts (AHAH) responded to the devastating series of wildfires that ripped through Maui, Hawaii, in August 2023.
+Alongside meeting the critical needs of those impacted, we implemented adapted measures to provide sustained long-term support, guided by the needs and activities of local community members and organizations, for communities recovering from the wildfires.

 Maui Residents: Ineligible Debris Removal